-Pica in dogs is a condition where the animal is compelled to ingest objects that are not food items.
-These include metal, plastic, cloth, garbage, dirt, rocks, paper, or even feces.
+Pica in dogs is a condition where the animal feels compelled to eat objects that are not food items.
+These can include metal, plastic, cloth, garbage, dirt, rocks, paper, or even feces.

-Usually pica is a psychologically compulsive behavior issue for dogs, but it may also result from medical issues or poor nutrition.
-It is important to work on eliminating this behavior because ingesting foreign objects can lead to blockages of the digestive system, choking, poisoning, or other problems.
+Usually pica is a psychological, compulsive behavior issue for dogs, but it may also result from medical issues or poor nutrition.
+It’s important to work on eliminating this behavior because ingesting foreign objects can lead to digestive system blockages, choking, poisoning, or other problems.

-If you see the signs of pica in your dog, then you should consult your veterinarian for a proper diagnosis.
-They will be able to determine if there is an underlying cause and provide treatment.
+If you see the signs of pica in your dog, then you must consult your veterinarian for a proper diagnosis.
+They’ll be able to find out if there’s an underlying cause and provide treatment.

 If the behavior is caused by psychological issues, then you may need to work with a behaviorist and make some lifestyle changes to stop the compulsive eating.

 Here’s what you should know about the symptoms, causes, and treatments for pica in dogs.

 The main symptom of pica in dogs is, of course, eating non-food objects, though there are a number of other symptoms that are caused by consuming these items.
 Furthermore, symptoms may vary depending on which objects or substances a dog eats.

 Here are some of the effects your dog might suffer from if they eat non-food items:

 - Straining or inability to defecate